Skip to content

 IPM Property Management

-While discrimination in housing can still subtly occur, the numbers have gone down significantly since the passing of the Federal Fair Housing Act over 50 years ago.
+While discrimination in housing can still subtly occur, the numbers have gone down significantly since the passing of the Federal Fair Housing Act and related fair employment laws over 50 years ago.

-As a landlord, running a successful rental investment property requires strict adherence to the California landlord-tenant law (CA Civil Code 1940-1954.05).
+As a landlord, running a successful rental investment property requires strict adherence to California landlord-tenant laws (CA Civil Code 1940-1954.05).
 And among the many legal obligations is adherence to the California Fair Housing Act.

-The following is everything you need to know regarding the law of Federal Fair Housing Act to avoid housing discrimination in California.
+The following is everything you need to know regarding the federal Fair Housing Act, as well as local California fair housing laws, to avoid housing discrimination.

 How Did The Act Come About?

-The California Fair Housing Law was created on the principle that every American has a right to equal and fair treatment on housing-related matters.
+The California Fair Housing Law was created on the principle that every American has a right to equal and fair treatment, ensuring protection from discrimination in housing-related matters.
+This law helps prevent housing discrimination, including against any person with a disability, and promotes fairness for all, regardless of race, gender, or disability.

 house for rent sign